rafaelhueb92/MongooseRepo/README.md

 # PointSchema

-A kind of schema used to location, you cant destruct it using atribute type from lib.
+A type of schema used to location, you cant destruct it using atribute type from lib.

+# EncryptSchema

+A type of schema used to encrypt.

+To insert value in this type:

+{
+...
+password: {value:"123"}
+...
+}

+The same to retrieve:

+const { value } = response.password;